Lagonda Trophy, 26th & 27th May - 2021

 This will be the forty-sixth time that the event will be played and, being one of the country’s leading low handicap amateurs, you are cordially invited to compete.

-For 2020 players can see entries for the event online by clicking here and edit their entry up to the closing date.
-The ballot for entries will be made on the closing date based on a players CDH handicap at the time entries close.
+The ballot for entries will be made on the closing date, based on a players WHS handicap at the time entries close.
 If two players have the same exact handicap then time of entry will be used for the order in the ballot.

 Score boards will be located around the course and full hole by hole live scoring will be available via the website.